jackworthen/file-splitter/README.md

 # 📁✂️ File Splitter Pro
-> 🚀 **Split large files with ease!** A powerful, user-friendly GUI application for splitting CSV, TXT, and DAT files by size or row count.
+> 🚀 **Split large files with ease!** A powerful, user-friendly GUI application for splitting CSV, TXT, DAT, and JSON files by size or row count.

 ---